 Health Communication is a broad field that includes:

 - addressing cultural and language barriers

-Co-directed by Sunil Kripalani, MD, MSc, SFHM, and Kerri Cavanaugh, MD, MHS, the Center is made up of other nationally recognized multidisciplinary faculty members and staff.
-The Center provides administrative support, research support, and pilot funding.
+Directed by Kerri Cavanaugh, MD, MHS, the Center is made up of other nationally recognized multidisciplinary faculty members and staff.
+The CEHC provides research networking and support, pilot funding, and administrative support.